psarando/shire-reckoning/README.md

 should he have started his calendar of Númenor from that date approximately 12000 years ago without any adjustment?
 The same could be asked of the Calendar of Imladris and the spring equinox of 6000 vs. 13000 years ago.

-I focused on the first Kings' Reckoning Mid-year's Day (Loëndë) corresponding with June 23rd because the Shire Mid-year's Day should coincide with Loëndë, and Tolkien made a correlation with the Shire Mid-year's Day and the summer solstice, and a correlation with the Shire Calendar and the Gregorian calendar New Year's Day.
-One potential problem with assuming the first Loëndë should correspond with a June 23rd summer solstice is that Tolkien stated in Appendix D that the Kings' Reckoning New Year's Day originated in "mid-winter", which may imply it was originally intended to correspond with the [winter solstice](https://en.wikipedia.org/wiki/Solstice).
+One potential problem with assuming the first Loëndë should correspond with a June 23rd summer solstice is that Tolkien stated in Appendix D that the Kings' Reckoning Yestarë originated in "mid-winter", which may imply it was originally intended to correspond with the [winter solstice](https://en.wikipedia.org/wiki/Solstice).
 Starting this calendar on the December 21st winter solstice in our time allows Loëndë to fall on the contemporary June 21st summer solstice,